ibarwick/firebird_fdw/README.md

 - No Firebird transaction support
 - No explicit character set/encoding support
 - No support for some Firebird datatypes (BLOB, ARRAY)
-- TIMESTAMP/TIME: currently sub-second units will be truncated
+- TIMESTAMP/TIME: currently sub-second units will be truncated on insertion or update
 - No pushdowns
 - No connection caching